-We eluded to this in point 4 above.
+We alluded to this in point 4 above.
 The price of an ingredient from supplier X may be the lowest you can possibly get, but if it requires more man-handling or storage than more "expensive" alternatives, it may not prove to be the low-cost solution you need.

-Best in class procurement teams really focus on that total cost of ownership - taking account of storage, handling and other costs.
+Best-in-class procurement teams really focus on that total cost of ownership - taking account of storage, handling, and other costs.
 They work with their colleagues in other departments to truly understand the parameters and how to arrive at economic order quantities EOQ to take account of stock-holding and other costs.

 6 Leverage Technology

 Procurement needs solid information on which to base decisions and start supplier negotiations - information about supplier performance, item usage, forecasted needs, waste percentages, production problems, sales and more.